Genetti Hotel: Construction

-The Genetti took a little over a year to build, with construction starting in 1921 and the project being completed in 1922.
-It is the tallest building in Williamsport.
+Designed by architect William Lee Stoddart, the Lycoming Hotel (now known as the Genetti Hotel) took a little over a year to build, with construction starting in 1921 and the project being completed in 1922.
+It is the second tallest building in Williamsport as the Trinity Episcopal Church stands 210 feet tall.

 The hotel has been through many renovations, such as a new modern ballroom, new elevators, and a restoration of the hotel's exterior.